TritonDataCenter/rfd/rfd/0026/README.md

 ```

 The `tritonnfs` driver is the default driver on Triton.
 If not specified, the
-network to which a newly created volume is attached is the default nic.
-So
+network to which a newly created volume is attached is the default fabric
-more typically, creating a shared volume can be done using the following
+network.

-shorter command line:
+Creating a shared volume can be done using the following shorter command line:

 ```
 docker volume create --name wp-uploads --opt size=100g